DuBose Conference Center

-The DuBose Conference Center, formally known as the DuBose Memorial Church Training School, is a historic site at Fairmont and College Streets in Monteagle, Tennessee.
+The DuBose Conference Center, officially the DuBose Memorial Church Training School, is a historic site and former conference center associated with the Episcopal Church at Fairmont and College Streets in Monteagle, Tennessee, United States.
 It was historically an Episcopal Church training and conference center.
-In 2009 the Conference Center became an independent, nonprofit 501(c)3 and now operates as a camp, conference and retreat center in Middle Tennessee.

-The mission of DuBose Conference Center is to "offer hospitality, programming, and sacred space to groups of all faiths and backgrounds for education, creativity, and renewal."
+On April 29, 2023, the conference center permanently ceased operations when the Episcopal Diocese of Tennessee deconsecrated the property.
+The mission of DuBose Conference Center was to "offer hospitality, programming, and sacred space to groups of all faiths and backgrounds for education, creativity, and renewal."

 History of DuBose Conference Center

-1872 to 1921: Fairmount College

-The site was originally established as Fairmount College in 1872 with the aid of John Moffatt, a Scottish born temperance preacher and landowner.
-It was Moffat and business partner Oliver Maybee who convinced Fairmount's first headmistresses, Mrs. Louise Yerger and Mrs. Harriet Kells, to move their girls' school from Jackson, Mississippi to Tennessee.
-Among its students, the school hosted in 1910 two of the Soong Sisters, one of whom later became Madame Chiang Kai-shek and the other, Soong Ching-ling, became wife of Sun Yat-Sen.

-Silas McBee, who later gained fame as an author and architect, became principal of Fairmount College in the late 1800s (exact date not recorded).
-McBee turned the school into a church institution that might be “for girls what Sewanee was for young men.”

 1921 to 1944: DuBose Memorial Church Training School

 In 1921, Reverend William Stirling Claiborne (1877-1933) and Dr. Mercer P. Logan founded the DuBose Memorial Church Training School on the former site of Fairmount College.
 Its curriculum emphasized practical rather than scholarly teaching, including such courses as “The Bible in English,” “Church History,” and “The Contents and Use of the Book of Common Prayer.”
 In addition to living at DuBose, many of them with established families, they raised vegetables and cattle to help maintain the school and its buildings.

 The center's main building, Claiborne Hall, was rebuilt in 1924 after a large fire burned the school's original frame building.